Whapps/best-practices/perl-style/Pod_Coverage.md

 `=head1 PARENT MODULES` - A quick blurb on the parent code used (Base/Base2/etc)

-`=head1 METHODS` - A header to signal the start of the methods
+`=head1 XXX METHODS` - A header to signal the start of a method section

 ```
 =head1 NAME